 Congratulations, you have just become a ‘walking husband’.
 In the West we call this a fistpumping motherfucking RE-SULT.
 So okay, so far so monogamous.
 But the thing is the lady in question can have as many walking husbands as she pleases.
 And if one reads between the lines, you can be the walking husband of as many esteemed ladies of the Fragrant Nocturnal Emission Chambers as you can get.
 If you have a child with one of these women, you are not considered the father, merely the sperm donor, or if it makes you feel better, sweetie, the ‘birth-father’.
 The woman will be that child’s mother, her brother will be that child’s father.
 Luckily for the Musuo, Chinese minorities are exempt from the one/two child rule, so a brother is almost always present in a family.
 If they’re not fuck it, the kid’ll live.

 So there you have it.
-Give the reins to a woman (no, really) and sex becomes no longer something to possess for either gender, and decorate with to one’s social status.
+Give the reins to a woman (no, really -get the fuck off) and sex becomes no longer something to possess for either gender, and decorate with to one’s social status.
 There are less rules and stricture, less possessiveness.
 I know here in the West we all went through the Sexual Revolution in the Twentieth Century, but it’s still a revolution based on a linear frame as always.

 We went from God> Arranged Marriage > Children > Love of God > Whips and Bondage in the Middle Ages